harrisiirak/cron-parser/README.md

 ### Hash support

-The library support adding [jitter](https://en.wikipedia.org/wiki/Jitter) to the returned intervals using the `H` special character in a field.
+The library supports adding [jitter](https://en.wikipedia.org/wiki/Jitter) to the returned intervals using the `H` special character in a field.
 When `H` is specified instead of `*`, a random value is used (`H` is replaced by `23`, where 23 is picked randomly, within the valid range of the field).

 This jitter allows to spread the load when it comes to job scheduling.
 This feature is inspired by Jenkins's cron syntax.